Welcome to today's edition of the Rush 24-7 podcast.

 It's got all kinds of high-tech gizmo stuff like that.

-Now, here, folks, here look at this this is a little harmless thing that they did with man and wife here, but this thing has this this little research survey has all kinds of extrapolational meetings.
+Now, here, folks, look at this, this is a little harmless thing that they did with man and wife here, but this thing has, this little research survey has all kinds of extrapolational meetings.

 Because what did they survey?

-They they survey, okay, let's just try to get along, whatever.
+They survey, okay, let's just try to get along, whatever.

 The Republicans are subordinating everything they believe in for bipartisanship and for compromise and for reaching across the aisle and for doing deals.